-A parallel click through version of each page, but in Bulgarian, is planned for next year.
+A parallel click through text version of each page, but in Bulgarian, is planned.

 Thank You Everybody for Writing in.[To view: please scroll down the vertical green panel on the left, then mouseover the page of interest, then left click].

 It was cold indeed....a biting Easterly on a Sunday morning.
 A farmer's field in Rousdon, a tiny village on the West Devon-Dorset border.
 Late April 2005.
 A pound at the gate.
 A few stragglers at 6.00 am and then maybe a dozen cars and vans by 7.00 am.
 A sprinkling of stalls.
 Twenty minutes and all done.

 7.30 am and back to the warmth of the car.
 What have we here (see above)?
 Some books..assorted Agatha Christie pbs (20 p each); a second printing of Symonds “Quest for Corvo” together with a life of Maundy Gregory (£2.00 the pair).
 A Pentax OM3 with jammed shutter (£4.00) and, what’s this lying behind the open doors of a white van …?
 Several black oblong slide boxes with perished leather straps (see far right image above)...and about 3kg from the feel (£10.00 only and the deal was done).

 Gloves off..a quick look.
 Camera probably repairable, two books for the April weeks ahead…the paperbacks for stock...and…well…a collection of magic lantern slides by the look of things..far gone..fragile..disintegrating.
 Inch thick blocks of them bonded together with age and damp.
 1920’s?
 1930's?
 Pre-war certainly.

 One faint postage size label remnant hanging by a thread……. ”Bul…” something…”Bulg..33/34..” .